 That seems like a negligence thing.

-Also, in 2018, Rear Admiral Timothy Ziemer, the Senior Director for Global Health Security and Biodefense in the National Security Council, was removed from his position, and his whole team was disbanded.
+Also, in 2018, Rear Admiral Timothy Zemer, the senior director for global health security and biodefense in the National Security Council, was removed from his position and his whole team was disbanded.

-If any human being was like, okay, fine, I'm just going to let the world get fucked up by a virus because I needed $2 billion more in funding for the fiscal year of 2020.
+The CDC if they were like, ah, if any human being was like, okay, fine, I'm just going to let the world get fucked up by a virus because I needed 2 billion more in funding for the fiscal year of 2020.

-So Mike has this model that is two point something million dead if nothing is done, but nothing is done is not a conceivable thing that will happen in reality.
+So Mike has this model that is 2 point something million dead if nothing is done, but nothing is done is not a conceivable thing that will happen in reality.

 How many goddamn moving pieces does this stupid conspiracy have?

-Also, you'll hear there at the end, Alex trying to explain, I think he's trying to explain the outbreak in Iran, saying that Islamicists infected themselves, or possibly that's his explanation for how it just got to other countries.
+Also, you'll hear there at the end, Alex trying to explain how the, I think he's trying to explain the outbreak in Iran, saying that Islamicists infected themselves, or possibly that's his explanation for how it just got to other countries.

 He's unclear about what he's talking about at this point.

-And again, if I were an editor, and this was a draft screenplay, I would say go ahead and cut out the Islamic terrorist subplot.
+And again, if I were an editor, and I was like, this is a draft screenplay, I would say go ahead and cut out the Islamic terrorist subplot.

 You don't need that to explain the spread of a virus.